jongpie/NebulaLogger/README.md

 -   Use Apex to apply custom logic to `Log__c` and `LogEntry__c` records
 -   Add custom fields and list views to Logger's objects
 -   Extend permission sets to include field-level security for your custom fields
--   Leverage the new `LoggerSObjectHandlerPluginParameter__mdt` CMDT object to store configuration for your plugin
+-   Leverage the new `LoggerParameter__mdt` CMDT object to store configuration for your plugin

 Check out the [Slack plugin](./nebula-logger-plugins/Slack/) for more details on how to install & customize the plugin